 Offensive tackle Daniel Federkeil had played for the Calgary Dinos college team.
-He was drafted by Toronto.
+Toronto initially dafted him.
 However he signed as a Free Agent with the Indianapolis Colts instead.
 He was on the practice roster mostly but did play against the Chiefs in the playoffs on the way to the Colts winning Super Bowl XLI.

 Federkeil retired from the NFL at the end of the 2009 season, having played in 26 regular season games; starting in 3 regular season games and 1 playoff game.

 The Calgary Stampeders acquired his rights in 2013.
 After which he came out of retirement to play pro football where he had played college ball.
 He made 59 appearances over 5 seasons with the Stamps.
 Including picking up a Grey Cup ring on a 15-3 team in 2014.

 The Montreal Alouettes returned to the CFL in 1996.
 Since then they had been the dominant team in the East.
 They had one losing season, and won the East Division nine times in that span.
 By 2010 they were the defending Grey Cup Champions.

 That year (2010) they would be appearing in their third Grey Cup game in a row and eighth title game appearance in eleven years.

 Wide Receiver Brandon London signed for that team.
 He did not play but was on the practice roster and qualified for a ring as a member of the squad that won that title.

 He may be better remembered for his next few seasons with the team.
 Especially because of the contributions he made then.
 From 2011-14 he would make 137 carches for 2,187 yards and 8 TD’s.